MorganMcmillan/ant/README.md

-# Ant: A unique take on the classic game of [Langtons Ant](https://en.wikipedia.org/wiki/Langton%27s_ant)
+# Ant: A unique take on the classic game of [Langton's Ant](https://en.wikipedia.org/wiki/Langton%27s_ant)

 This crate adapts Langton's Ant by allowing the ant to move in 4 directions (Up, Dowm, Left, Right) instead of 2.